LucaCottiZelati/excel-analysis-portfolio/Lamborghini_Sales/Guide.md

-# 🏎️ Luxury Vehicle Sales Analysis (2020–2025)
+🏎️ Luxury Vehicle Sales Analysis (2020–2025)
 📌 Overview

-This project analyzes a dataset of luxury vehicle sales (2020–2025) to identify key trends in product performance, pricing, and demand.
+This project analyzes a dataset of luxury vehicle sales from 2020 to 2025, with the goal of identifying key trends related to:

+product performance
+pricing
+market demand

-The goal is to simulate a real-world business scenario where data is used to support sales, pricing, and strategic decisions.
+The analysis simulates a real-world business scenario in which data is used to support strategic decisions in sales and pricing.

 🎯 Business Objective

-The analysis aims to answer key business questions such as:
+The analysis was developed to answer key questions, including:

-- Which models generate the highest sales volume?
+Which models generate the highest sales volume?
-- How have sales evolved over time?
+How have sales evolved over time?
-- What is the relationship between price and demand?
+What is the relationship between price and demand?
-- Which segments or configurations perform best?
+Which segments or configurations perform best?
-- What insights can support better pricing and sales strategies?
+What insights can support more effective sales and pricing strategies?
 🛠️ Tools Used
-- Excel ( data analysis, pivot tables, charts, dashboard)
+Excel
+Pivot Tables
+Charts
+Dashboard
 🔍 Analysis Process

-1. Data Preparation
+1. Data Aggregation and Insight Generation
-Checked for missing values
-Standardized formats
-Prepared dataset for analysis

-2. Exploratory Analysis
-Sales distribution by model
-Yearly trends
-Price distribution

-3. Aggregation & Insights
-Top-performing models
-Sales evolution over time
-Price vs sales relationship
+The data was analyzed using pivot tables to identify relevant KPIs and business trends.

-5. Dashboard Creation
+2. Dashboard Creation

-Interactive summary of key KPIs
-Visual breakdown of trends and performance
+The main insights were then translated into an interactive dashboard, designed to provide a clear and immediate view of sales performance.

+To see which KPIs were selected for both the analysis and the dashboard, refer to the KPIs_Selection file.
+The results of the analysis are available in the Results.md file.